-- Waseda University Certificate of Eligibility Forms: The COE application forms for your student visa and instructions.
+Waseda University Student Visa Documents: Application documents and instructions for your student visa.
 You will upload these forms in a ZIP file.

 An online cultural training resource that was developed to support and enhance a student’s ability to make successful cultural adjustments both before going overseas and upon returning home from studying abroad.
 The focus is generally on the concept of culture and how it impacts one’s ability to understand and function in a new and unfamiliar environment.
 It concentrates on the skills, attitudes, and behaviors that all study abroad students will find useful, regardless of their destination.

 This guide will help you to understand the cultural context of omiyage, the proper way of presenting one, and provide recommendations of effective gifts for your host family

 A list of suggested items to pack for your time in Japan.
 Several items are only applicable to select students (e.g. the Yakkan Shoumei), so disregard when appropriate.
 You are in the best position to determine what is necessary for you to comfortably live abroad, so please use this only as a model and make additions/omissions as necessary.

 An essential resource for students of cross-cultural communication and Japanese culture, especially those contemplating studying or living abroad in Japan.
 This web-based tutorial gives an orientation to Japanese culture and society by allowing you to participate in the trial-and-error learning process of newcomers to Japan.

 From Executive Guide to Japan: The ABCs of Japanese Culture & Business Etiquette by Jennifer Jakubowski.
 Jennifer is the Founder of Bridges to Japan and a Japan Study alum (1991-92).

 MIUSA is your resource center for disability-related questions about your international study, work, volunteer, teaching or cultural program.
 They help you with all the tips and strategies you need to get geared up and out the door on your next journey.